Wild camping/stealth camping! Call it what you will!

-And on nights when the wind rose and the rain fell and white horses appeared in the bay and our tents groaned and flapped and bent and leaned away from the prevailing wind, I found myself, under the excuse of needing some implement from the house, sneaking up to it.
+And on nights when the wind rose and the rain fell and white horses appeared in the bay and our tents groaned and flapped and bent and leaned away from the prevailing wind, I found myself, under the excuse of needing some implement from the house, cycling up to it.

 And as I was there, I reasoned, I might as well snuggle into one of those soft mattress duvet covered beds.

 ‘I’ll head back down around midnight’ I promised myself.